Best and Cheapest Home Insurance in New Mexico (2026)

 Best Cheap Home Insurance in NM

-State Farm has the cheapest home insurance rates in New Mexico, at $1,298 per year for a policy with $350,000 of dwelling coverage.
+State Farm has the cheapest home insurance rates in New Mexico.

 It's free, simple and secure.